Integrity Solutions Vision

 Her children's biggest cheerleader, Shelley encourages Tyler to pursue his dream career as a comedian when he's not waiting tables, and roots for Emily as she is in her fourth year of medical school in the WWAMI program at the University of Washington.

-A picnic is fun even when the temperatures are chilly when it's in beautiful Hatcher Pass and is with Shelley's brother's family from Eagle River.
+A picnic is fun even when the temperatures are chilly when it's in beautiful Hatcher Pass and is with Shelley's brother's family who live in Peters Creek.

-On the left, Shelley enjoys her parents on her mother's birthday (she's 85!).
-They live in Hoonah, Alaska.
-Gathered around the table in Haines, Shelley visits with her sister's family over the holidays.
+On the left, Shelley enjoys her parents on her mother's birthday (she's 87!).
+They've been living in Hoonah, Alaska, but recently have been staying with Shelley and her husband while attending to numerous medical appointments.
+Gathered around the table (on right), Shelley visits with her sister's family for a holiday meal.

 In the photo at the left, Shelley speaks to a room full of community members at her kick-off event in Palmer.
 In the photo on the right, at the Mat-Su Outdoorsman Show, Shelley listens to residents who love to hunt and fish and appreciate her support on issues important to them.

-Joining the Choose Respect Rally, Shelley takes a stand against domestic violence and child abuse along with nearly four hundred community members and students in Palmer.
+Joining the Choose Respect Rally, Shelley takes a stand against domestic violence and child abuse along with nearly four hundred community members and students.